-Another example is if you love to eat out at restaurants several times a week, a card that gives points or cash back for spending at certain eateries is beneficial to use -- one perfect example is Chase Sapphire; they offer 2 points per $1 spent at certain restaurants.
+Another example is if you love to eat out at restaurants several times a week, a card that gives points or cash back for spending at certain eateries is beneficial to use -- one perfect example is Chase Sapphire Preferred; they offer 2 points per $1 spent on travel and dining at restaurants worldwide.

 If you don't know where your money is going, take thirty minutes to sit down and check your recent credit card, bank statements or receipts and write it down or create a simple spreadsheet.

 You can use popular personal finance management tools like Mint.com or Pageonce.com, since those sites automatically do the categorization part for you.